 As the world increasingly moves online, the protection and use of intellectual property (IP) also changes.
 From new treaties to international discussions on protecting and using IP, the World Intellectual Property Organization (WIPO) is often a leader in these changes.

-WIPO has recently (May 2020) initiated a way to help creators in WIPO member countries establish proof that they are in fact the creators and copyright owners of their works.
+In May 2020, WIPO initiated a way to help creators in WIPO member countries establish proof that they are in fact the creators and copyright owners of their works.
 WIPO PROOF goes beyond assisting authors of copyright works and is intended for:

 - Creative works and designs (e.g., movie, textile designs, software code)